Dyson V11 Torque Drive vs. Outsize

 Are the Dyson V11 Outsize and V11 Torque Drive attachments interchangeable?

-Yes, all the tools for both variants are interchangeable – attachments and nozzles.
-All Dyson cordless vacuums from the V7 onwards all have the same sized latch, so all the tools are forward and backward-compatible.
+Yes, all the tools for both variants are interchangeable—attachments and nozzles.
+All Dyson cordless vacuums from the V7 onwards use the same-sized latch, so all tools are forward- and backward-compatible.

-You can use the fluffy attachment of the V8 on either of these models.
+You can use the V8’s fluffy attachment on either of these models.

-Can you replace the Dyson V11 Outsize and V11 Torque Drive battery?
+Can you replace the batteries in the Dyson V11 Outsize and V11 Torque Drive?

 All Outsize models have a detachable battery, and the Red version comes with two (plus two chargers).

 Replacement batteries for the V11 are also available from Dyson and third-party brands.
-Since these two models are more recent, there aren’t many replacement options available, but I’d expect these alternatives to be available eventually.
+Since these two models are relatively recent, there are currently few replacement options available, but I expect alternatives to emerge eventually.

 Product Specifications